 Overclocking and benchmarking

 The looks of the OCZ Flex XLC are pretty good but what interests us the most is the performance of course.
-The first thing I tried were the advertised timings - I booted the test system with the memory at 800MHz with 3-4-4-15 timings at 2.1V and started running some benchmarks.
+The first thing I tried was the advertised timings - I booted the test system with the memory at 800MHz with 3-4-4-15 timings at 2.1V and started running some benchmarks.

 Once I had gathered all benchmark results at stock speeds I decided to see how low I could get the timings at 800MHz with a voltage of 2.4V.
 Some people managed to get this memory running at 3-3-3-12 but my modules weren't capable of this.
 The best I could do was 3-4-3-12 - I couldn't get the system to boot with the TRCD at 3.